MCoding1/MelodieProjects/README.md

 # MelodieProjects
-A Compilation of Melodie's Programming Projects
+A Compilation of Melodie's Programming & Engineering Projects (P4P Algorithm Code Cannot Be Made Public At This Time)

 ##Programmed In:
 - HTML